Apple as a company has always wowed the world. It manufactures a lot of things like personal computers, smartphones, wearables, accessories, etc.

 Have the specifications listed above left you confused?
 Well, let us uncomplicate things for you.

-What if you told you that you can create an iOS app from scratch in a completely guided environment and adhere to all the size and resolution guidelines by Apple?
+What if we told you that you can create an iOS app from scratch in a completely guided environment and adhere to all the size and resolution guidelines by Apple?

 Take our words as gospel!